officelifehq/docs/docs/documentation/recruit/applicant-tracking-system.md

 OfficeLife lets you define templates of recruiting stages, so when you create a job opening, you can select the appropriate recruiting stages according to this template.

-As you can see above, each template is composed of different stages.
+As shown above, each template is composed of different stages.

 ![Recruiting stage templates](./img/adminland_recruitment_index.png)